BedrockSolutions/factomd-api-proxy/README.md

     * All configuration file names must have the `.yaml` extension.
     * Only `.yaml` files will be read for configuration.
 All other files are ignored.
     * Subdirectories can be created within the configuration directory if needed.
-3. Mount the directory to the container's `/home/app/values` directory.
+3. Mount the directory to the container's `/home/app/values` directory during `docker run`.
     * The source path must be an absolute path.
     * The destination path must be `/home/app/values`
     * Example `docker` option: `-v /abs/path/to/config/dir:/home/app/values`

-4. Reconfigure the proxy by simply editing the configuration file(s) while the container is running.
+**To reconfigure the proxy, simply edit the configuration file(s) while the container is running.**
   * The Nginx process will automatically reload the changed config.
   * Configuration errors will be reported in `docker logs`

 ### Example